NKDuyennn/llm_rag/README.md

 ### **Note**
 In the `src/app.py` code, you need to adjust the `vector_search` function to match the `index` you created in the database and any related parameters.

-## Host Streamlit App miễn phí với Streamlit và github:
+## Host streamlit app for free with streamlit and github:
 Hosting a Streamlit app for free:

 ### **Step 1: Create a New Repository with a Structure Similar to This Project**